 As a result of the annual distribution requirement to qualify for tax free treatment at the corporate level on income and gains distributed to stockholders, we will need to periodically access the capital markets to raise cash to fund new investments.
 We may issue "senior securities," including borrowing money from banks or other financial institutions only in amounts such that our asset coverage, as defined in the 1940 Act, equals at least 200% after such incurrence or issuance.
 Our ability to issue different types of securities is also limited.
-For a discussion of another limitation on our ability to issue senior securities under the terms of our Series A Preferred Stock, see "Description of Our Securities - Capital Stock - Preferred Stock."
 Compliance with these requirements may unfavorably limit our investment opportunities and reduce our ability in comparison to other companies to profit from favorable spreads between the rates at which we can borrow and the rates at which we can lend.
 As a business development company, therefore, we may need to issue equity more frequently than our privately owned competitors, which may lead to greater stockholder dilution.